razznblue/Cron-Job-Service/README.md

  - Google Cloud
  - SwaggerUI
  - JetSetPedia

+## CronJobs
+ - Each Data Model is connected to a cronJob that runs on a specified interval.
+This application contains a REST API to handle these jobs.
+CronJob routes are protected in Production.

 ## Contributing
 I am open and welcome to ALL contributions!

+Instructions on setting up a DEV environment is coming soon!

 Please submit a Pull Request off of main with your proposed changes.
 You can also submit an issue if you find something wrong, have questions, or want to discuss something further.